Golden Gate to Ancient Rus'. VI

 3. What goods did Russian merchants offer?

 Early morning.
-Fog still spreads over the Dnieper.
-You can hear the splash of oars on the water and the voice of people.
-Rowers work harmoniously with oars.
-On one of the boats, the benches are covered with carpets.
-On them sit people in beautiful clothes and with expensive weapons.
-These are foreign trading guests (merchants).
+Fog is still spreading over the Dnieper.
+You can hear the splash of oars on the water and people talking.
+The rowers work harmoniously with their oars.
+On one of the boats the benches are covered with carpets.
+People in beautiful clothes and with expensive weapons sit on them.
+These are foreign trade guests (merchants).

-Opposite the Novgorod Kremlin was the main trading square of the city.
-Foreign merchants sold amber, bright fabrics, shiny helmets, expensive clothes, colorful carpets, silver and gold vessels, wines, fragrant herbs.
+Opposite the Novgorod Kremlin was the main shopping area of the city.
+Foreign merchants sold amber, bright fabrics, shiny helmets, expensive clothes, colorful carpets, silver and gold vessels, wines, and fragrant herbs.

-Russian merchants offered their customers grain, swords with patterns on the blade and a jeweled handle, ingenious locks with springs, chain mail shirts woven from small but strong rings, and fur.
+Russian merchants offered customers grain, swords with patterns on the blade and jewelry trim on the handle, ingenious locks with springs, chain mail shirts woven from small but durable rings, and fur.

-Task 4 group : Read the text of the textbook "Works and Prayers" p.36-37 and answer the questions:
+Task 4 group : Read the text of the textbook “Works and Prayers” pp. 36-37 and answer the questions:

 Who are monks?